Blog

 Discuss what makes your company better than the local competition.
 For example, maybe you offer more roofing material choices.

 Perhaps you can complete a project faster than other roofers.
 Perhaps you offer free inspections or better labor warranties than others.
-Chances are there is something that you do better than the competition – or at least something that will make working with your company sounds enticing.
+Chances are, there is something that you do better than the competition – or at least something that will make working with your company sound enticing.

 Take some time to think about what these aspects are before you go to talk to someone.
 In addition to educating the person on the roofing process, you should also emphasize the benefits of hiring your company.